More Guitar Pedals

 Other Modulation Effects

 Since other modulation effects are less common than chorus, this section is going to be a bit different than the ones that preceded it.
 Below are definitions for the effects and genres/songs they’re found in.
-For the sake of brevity, and because many of these effects aren’t widely utilized, we’ve included a multi-effects pedal instead of individual effects.
+For the sake of brevity, and because many of these effects aren’t widely utilized, we’ve included one of the best multi-effects pedals instead of individual effects.

 Suggested Pedal to Try: Donner Mod Square